Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade-prepare.md

 ### Step 2: Upgrade your development environment

-After successfully testing with the override, upgrade the development environment for your entire team (be sure to give them notice!):
+After successfully testing your individual development environment with the override, upgrade the development environment for the entire project (be sure to give your team notice!):

 1. Navigate to **Environments** in your project settings.
 2. Select your **Development** environment and click **Edit**.